Grandyle Village, New York

 Grandyle Village is a hamlet and census-designated place (CDP) in the town of Grand Island in Erie County, New York, United States.
 As of the 2010 census, it had a population of 4,629.

-Grandyle Village is part of the Buffalo–Niagara Falls Metropolitan Statistical Area.
+Grandyle Village is part of the Buffalo-Niagara Falls metropolitan area.

 Geography

-Grandyle Village is located at 42°59′47″N 78°57′13″W (42.99636, -78.95436), on the eastern shore of Grand Island along the Niagara River.
+Grandyle Village is located at 42°59′47″N 78°57′13″W (42.99636, -78.95436) on the eastern shore of Grand Island along the Niagara River.
 Interstate 190 forms the northeastern edge of the CDP, which extends south along the Niagara River as far as Beaver Island State Park.
 The Beaver Island Parkway forms the main north-south road through the community.

 According to the United States Census Bureau, the CDP has a total area of 4.9 sqkm, all land.